What is a cash balance plan? You may have heard that it is a great retirement structure. But you may not know a lot about the rules and how they work.

 Like any plan, there are some disadvantages.
 Let go through them:

 - An actuary must review and certify plans each year.
-This is to ensure that funding is adequate to pay future retirement obligations.

 - The plans often have rules and restrictions on the lump sum payment options.